redbadger/crux/docs/src/rfcs/command.md

 * The command API expects the `Effect` type to implement `From<Request<Op>>` for any capability Operations it is used with.
 This is derived by the `Effect` macro, and is expected to be supported by a derive macro even in the future state.
 * We have not fully thought about back-pressure in the Commands (for events, effects and spawned tasks) even to the level of "is any needed?"
+* We will explore ways to make the code that interleaves effects and state updates more "linear" - require fewer intermediate events - separately at a later stage